olssongerthel/Kalabalik/README.md

 Use 1 or 0 for TRUE/FALSE when filtering.
 Use quotes for strings.

+### Additional filtering

+There is another, more advanced form of filtering that can be done if sufficient database knowledge is at hand.
+It uses "IN" statements based on results of other queries.
+If, for example you want to filter the order list for orders containing a line item containing the word "bag", you would filter like this:

+`/orders?subFilter=InköpsNr[supplier:InkK:InköpsNr][Benämning LIKE "$bag$"]`

+or if you'd like to filter products that are in stock:

+`/products?subFilter=ArtikelNr[invoicing:LagerSaldo:ArtikelNr][Lager > 0 AND LagerställeID = 1]`

+The subFilter value is constructed like this:

+`property[database:table:column][where]`

+- property: The property to match the resulting value to.
+- database: The "name" of the database, see the config file.
+- table: The database table to perform the query on.
+- column: The column used to extract the value that is matched to the propery.
+- where: An SQL 'WHERE' statement.

 ## Controlling the pages and results

 There are four available parameters related to results: